Accessing Further Education

 Planning to study at a higher educational level?

-When considering post-secondary education courses preparation is vital to ensure you access the most appropriate support from the point of enrolment and throughout the course.
+When considering post-secondary education courses preparation is vital.
+This is to ensure you have access the most appropriate support from the point of enrolment and throughout the course.

 You will be well aware deafblindess or dual sensory loss affects individuals differently.
-It is ttherefore unlikely that the needs of any previous students will be the same because the degree of vision and hearing loss will vary significantly from one person to another.
+There are different degrees of vision and hearing loss from one person to another.
+It is therefore unlikely that the needs of any previous students will be the same.

-Educational institutions are required to be inclusive in the provision of opportunities under the Disability Discrimination Act 1992.
-The Disability Standards for Education places responsibility on training providers to ensure students with a disability have equal rights when accessing further education services.
+Educational institutions must be inclusive in the provision of opportunities under the Disability Discrimination Act 1992.
+Training providers have a responsibility to uphold this Act.
+This ensures students with a disability have equal rights in accessing further education.

-To ensure you are able to receive the appropriate services and support, as a student it is important that you take responsibility to make arrangements to meet with the training agency’s Disability Services Advisor prior to enrolment on a course.
-This is particularly important if equipment needs to be identified and purchased in time for the start of the fist semester.
+As a student, it is important that you make plans to meet with the training agency’s Disability Services Advisor.
+This should be done before enrolling into a course.
+This is to ensure you are able to receive the appropriate services and support.
+This is particularly important if equipment needs to be purchased in time for the start of the fist semester.
 If you think it will benefit you, take a family member or a friend to the appointment.
 Make sure you inform the training agency of any needs in relation to interpreting services.

-At the meeting discussions will take place with you about equipment and the level of support that is going to be necessary to enable you to have a positive experience when studying whether it is part-time or full-time, regardless of the level of qualification you are aiming to achieve.
+At the meeting, discussions will take place with you about equipment and the level of support that you will require.
+This is to ensure you have a positive experience when studying, no matter the length or level of study.
 Relevant medical information may be necessary when determining eligibility to student support services.